maciejs20/ContainerWkshp/3-KubernetesLabOnIKS/README.md

 If there is no container-registry and container service, ask Your IBM staff.

-### 3. (NOT REQUIRED) Install kubectl command line on your laptop

-**kubectl** is the command that controls Kubernetes objects and resources.
-This is just one exec file that you must put in the right library on your computer.

-For complete functional compatibility, download the Kubernetes CLI version that matches the Kubernetes cluster version you plan to use.

-> **Normally the kubectl installation has been done during the preparation lab.**

-### 4. Check kubectl
+### 3. Check kubectl

 type the following command :

 `kubectl version --short`

-And you should get version for your client :
+And you should get version for your client (exact version may differ, it's OK) :

 ``` bash
 $ kubectl version --short